Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Relative Paths ###{#DASH_Relative_paths_and_extensions}

-      1. The ingest source SHOULD use Relative URL paths to address each segment within the manifest object.
+      1. The ingest source SHOULD use relative URL paths to address each segment within the manifest object.

    ## HLS-Specific Requirements ##{#HLS_Ingest_specific_requirements}